SamiBister/VocalVoyage/README.md

   - Add tmux and neovim for development container, to enable nvim development inside tmux
 - Docker compose for one host setup
 - Traefik for reverse proxy in docker compose
+- Automate semantic versioning with commit messages using GitVersion

 ## Features